Letter-Join Handwriting: A Complete School Review

 How Does Letter-Join Support Teachers and Staff?

-Letter-Join provides teachers with ready-made classroom presentations, hundreds of worksheets, and customizable teaching materials designed by educators.
+Letter-Join provides teachers with ready-made classroom presentations, hundreds of worksheets, and customisable teaching materials designed by educators.
 The program includes a worksheet generator and word animator tools that allow teachers to create personalized resources matching their pupils' specific needs.
 Staff receive comprehensive support aligned with the UK National Curriculum requirements for handwriting instruction.

 Classroom Posters